 Messenger finally crashed into the planet’s surface on April 30, 2015, after its propellant ran out.

-Another mission, BepiColombo, is due to be launched in 2017, carrying two probes – one European and one Japanese – on a 7.5 year journey to go into orbit around Mercury.
+Another mission, BepiColombo, launched on October 20, 2018, carrying two probes – one European and one Japanese – on a 7.5 year journey to go into orbit around Mercury.